zademn/netsci-labs/README.md

 ## Split
 Part 1.
 Labs 1-5 -- Traditional generative methods, community detection.
-Part 2 -- ML on graphs -- Embeddings
+Part 2 -- ML on graphs -- Embeddings, Classification, GNNs

 ## Environment
 Either make an anaconda env or a venv and install the requirements (Please do this before the lab)